 Access ports forward traffic to only one VLAN and accept only untagged traffic.
-This option is preferrable for forwarding traffic to a single host or device.
+We strongly recommend this option if you intend to forward traffic to a single host or device.
 You must also specify the VLAN you would like to be associated with the interface, otherwise it will default to VLAN 1.

 High Availability and Switch Port Mode Interfaces

 You should not use the switch port functionality when using High Availability.
 Because the switch ports operate in hardware, they continue to pass traffic on both the active and the standby units.
 High Availability is designed to prevent traffic from passing through the standby unit, but this feature does not extend to switch ports.
 In a normal High Availability network setup, active switch ports on both units will lead to network loops.
 We suggest that you use external switches for any switching capability.
 Note that VLAN interfaces can be monitored by failover, while switch ports cannot.

 Note: You can only use a firewall interface as the failover link.